 Thanksgiving is right around the corner.
 This list has delicious treats, cute cards, and colorful flowers to send to someone special.

-We pulled together some of our fave alcoholic and non-alcoholic drinks to cheers with during the season.
+We pulled together some of our fave alcoholic and non-alcoholic drinks to cheers with all year long.